Van Gogh in

 “No one wants to come by any more because it always leads to rows, and he’s so filthy and slovenly that the household looks anything but inviting.
-What I just hope is that he’ll go and live on his own, he’s spoken about that for a long time, because if I told him that he had to go it would be the very reason for him to stay.” (source: brief Theo van Gogh aan Willemien van Gogh, 14 maart 1887)
+What I just hope is that he’ll go and live on his own, he’s spoken about that for a long time, because if I told him that he had to go it would be the very reason for him to stay.” (source: Letter Theo van Gogh to Willemien van Gogh, 14 maart 1887)

 Vincent finally left for Arles on 19 February 1888.
-Tired of busy city life, he went south in search of brighter light and the peace of the countryside.
+Tired of the hectic city life, he went south in search of brighter light and the peace of the countryside.
 Theo remained in the apartment for another year.
 Lonely after Vincent’s departure, he sought a new flatmate and found one in the Dutch artist Arnold Koning.
 On 20 April 1888, Theo moved out of the apartment to live with his new wife, Jo Bonger, in an apartment on Cité Pigalle.

 Van Gogh Museum Amsterdam (Vincent van Gogh Stichting)